Home

 Sapromyza sciomyzina, body length 6mm

 This fly is easily found in the dense forest in Yugarapul Park.
+We recognized this fly by its black head.
 We have more pictures in this page.

 Orange-blue Lauxaniid Fly II